Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 ### Challenges Overcome

-The original issue's grep output only showed a couple of lines of context per match, which wasn't enough to safely edit any of the files without first reading them in full — some DoD mentions turned out to be load-bearing (banner text matched by a check, a McAfee-mandate rule) rather than incidental, and that distinction wasn't visible from the grep snippet alone.
+The original issue's grep output only showed a couple of lines of context per match, which wasn't enough to safely edit any of the files without first reading them in full — some DoD mentions turned out to be load-bearing (banner text matched by a check, a McAfee-mandate rule) rather than incidental.
+That distinction wasn't visible from the grep snippet alone.

 ### What I'd Do Differently Next Time

-Pull full file content before triaging matches into "easy/medium/hard" buckets, rather than triaging from grep snippets first — a couple of files initially looked like easy wins from the snippet alone and turned out to need more judgment once the full file was visible.
+Pull the full file content before triaging matches into "easy/medium/hard" buckets, rather than triaging from grep snippets first — a couple of files initially looked like easy wins from the snippet alone.
+Still, they turned out to require more judgment once the full file was visible.

 ---